loneshark99/loneshark99.github.io/_posts/2025-10-19-Java-Titbits.markdown

 - To view the terminal window <br>
 **IntelliJ ShortCut :: ALT + F12**

-- **Switcher window** is very useful to cycle through the files and the tools window.
+- **Switcher window** is very useful to cycle through the files and the tools window. <br>
 **IntelliJ ShortCut :: CTRL + TAB**

-- **Search Everywhere**  is a very useful to find the files you need to work or any keyword you are searching for.
+- **Search Everywhere**  is a very useful to find the files you need to work or any keyword you are searching for. <br>
 **IntelliJ ShortCut :: SHIFT + SHIFT**